Administering Personality Tests in Financial Planning: Best Practices

 A personality test can efficiently measure a client’s money-related attitudes, values, and other characteristics.
 While not a perfect science, a well-developed test can accurately assess a client’s personality without some downsides of in-person interviews, which can take time and be impacted by interviewers’ biases or lack of structure.
 But like any assessment, personality tests are prone to some errors.
 These errors could include how clients respond to a test based on wanting to look …

 If you have ever taken a quiz entitled “How to tell if your boyfriend is cheating on you” or “Answer these five questions to learn to see if you’re a good friend,” then you’ve probably taken something akin to what we call a “Cosmo test.”
-Your answers to just a few questions will result in a detailed analysis of your personality, along with a lengthy set of advice on how to improve your life …
+Your answers to just a few questions will result in a detailed analysis of your personality, along with a lengthy set of advice on improving your life (or a …

 “My neighbor is driving me crazy.
 She always says she’s the most frugal person she knows, but she’s spending every dime on *&#$* at Target.
 It’s not frugal.
 It’s stupid.”
 A friend recently shared this sentiment with me, and it is an excellent example of the fact that some of us aren’t great at evaluating our own personal characteristics.
 Some of us lack self-awareness when it comes to specific attributes about ourselves.
 Frugality is …